This PDF is the current document as it appeared on Public Inspection on 12/12/2014 at 08:45 am.

 (i) George C. Marshall European Center for Security Studies, Garmisch, Germany—

-(1) The Director, Deputy Director, and positions of professor, instructor, and lecturer at the George C. Marshall European Center for Security Studies, Garmisch, Germany, for initial Start Printed Page 4885employment not to exceed 3 years, which may be renewed in increments from 1 to 2 years thereafter.
+(1) The Director, Deputy Director, and positions of professor, instructor, and lecturer at the George C. Marshall European Center for Security Studies, Garmisch, Germany, for initial employment not to exceed 3 years, which may be renewed in increments from 1 to 2 years thereafter.

 (j) Asia-Pacific Center for Security Studies, Honolulu, Hawaii—